Which Leadership Style Best Fits Your Team?

 5. The pacesetting leader

-Pacesetting leadership sounds like it’s the perfect formula for a more efficient company.
-That’s why Goleman was surprised to find out that the pacesetting style is extremely damaging.
+Pacesetting leadership may sound like a formula for efficiency.
+That’s why Goleman was surprised to find out the pacesetting style is extremely damaging.

-“Many employees feel overwhelmed by the pacesetter’s demands for excellence, and their morale drops,” Goleman writes.
+“Many employees feel overwhelmed by the pacesetter’s demands for excellence, and their morale drops,” Goleman explains.

-So while the pacesetting leader aims to improve their team by demanding more, he or she is actually doing exactly the opposite.
+So while a pacesetting leader aims to improve their team by demanding more, they’re actually doing exactly the opposite.

 So is the pacesetting style a dud?
-Goleman says that it follows the same rules as the coercive style (or high amounts of sugar): Use sparingly.
+Goleman says it follows the same rules as the coercive style: Use sparingly.

-In generally, the pacesetting style produces negative results, but like every leadership style, it has its place.
+In general, the pacesetting style produces negative results, but like every leadership style, it has its place.
 For most team situations, it’s best to avoid pacesetting leadership.

 6. The coaching leader

-Coaching has surged in popularity because many people thrive on personalized feedback and actionable goals.
+Coaching refers to one-on-one training with a focus on improvement.
+It’s surged in popularity because many people thrive on personalized feedback and actionable goals.
 They can receive advice that’s specific to them.

 Like the affiliative leader, the coaching leader cares about his or her team members.
 For the coaching leader, taking time to listen and talk with individuals is more important than demanding a certain work ethic from them.

 As you might expect, this is another style that creates positive outcomes.
 Coaching gives team members opportunities to improve themselves.
-Their morale goes up and their performance enhances.
+This boosts both morale and performance.

-However, Goleman says the coaching style is the least used style.
+Yet, Goleman says coaching is the least-used leadership style.
 Why?
 Most leaders don’t have enough time for the gradual, one-on-one approach.

-So while coaching may carve a good chunk of time out of the workday, know that the time is going to good use.
+So while coaching may carve a good chunk out of the workday, you can feel confident that time is going to good use.

 Every team deserves a combination of leadership styles that’s right for them.